thangadurairajapandiyan/notes/docker/6-image.md

 ### Notes
 * Each layer in the docker image will have a unique sha256 value
 * A container is just a single read/write layer on top pf image
+* Multiple tags can point to the same imageid since the image is same

 ### To know the layers of docker image
 docker history nginx **or** docker image history nginx